Battery Bank Sizing Calculator

 How many days of backup do I really need?

-For grid-tied home backup, 1 day is usually enough — most US utility outages last under 8 hours.
+For grid-tied home backup, 1 day is usually enough, since most US utility outages last under 8 hours.
 The bank carries you through evening and overnight; solar refills it the next day.

 For off-grid cabins and full-time setups, 2–3 days is standard.
 It covers a long cloudy stretch without forcing a generator start.
-Going past 4 days roughly doubles bank cost for every extra day, so most builders pair a 2–3 day bank with a backup generator.
+Bank size and cost grow in step with every day you add (a 4-day bank costs twice a 2-day bank), and the extra days rarely earn their cost, so most builders pair a 2–3 day bank with a backup generator.

 Why does depth of discharge (DoD) matter?